-Nicareece Hunter was brought on board as the Assistant Commissioner in Spring 2019.
+Nicareece Hunter was brought on board as a Volunteer in Fall 2018 by Bernier.
+Through dedication in that opportunity, he was offered the Assistant Commissioner position in Spring 2019.
 In June 2022, he became the new Owner & Commissioner of the MBL.

-For six years and twelve seasons, the MBL was exclusive to Central Maine.
-Messalonskee High School, Gilman Street Basketball Club, and the Kennebec YMCA were gracious venues.
-The league established the Eastern Conference at the Alfond Youth & Community Center (AYCC) in 2019.
-CMCC Hall-of-Famer and the MBL's first-ever MVP Josh Berard serves as the Liaison for the Kennebec Division.
+For six years and twelve seasons, the MBL was exclusive to Central Maine- at that time being known as the CMBL.
+Messalonskee High School, Gilman Street Basketball Club, and the Kennebec YMCA were gracious venues where teams competed for years.
+The League established the Kennebec Division at the Alfond Youth & Community Center (AYCC) in 2019.
+CMCC Hall-of-Famer Josh Berard serves as Kennebec Liaison.

-In 2020, the MBL acquired the Southern Maine Men's Basketball League owned by Maine's 2008 Mr. Basketball and Gatorade Player of the Year, Keene State standout, and former NBL stud Ryan Martin.
-This expansion doubled the number of teams, split the league into two conferences, and introduced an entirely new group of captains and talent to the ever-growing community of the MBL.
-The Sebago Division has played their games at Lake Region High School, home of the Lakers, since Spring 2021 and Ryan Martin serves as Liaison.
+In 2020, the MBL acquired the Southern Maine Men's Basketball League which doubled the number of teams, split the league into two divisions, and introduced an entirely new group of captains and talent to the ever-growing community of the MBL.
+The Sebago Division has played their games at Lake Region High School, home of the Lakers, since Spring 2021 and Ryan Martin serves as Sebago Liaison.

 In early 2023, plans were put into action and a new Division was developed in Hampden.
 This new Penobscot Division will play its first season in Fall 2023 at the Skehan Rec Center.
 The MBL is grateful to have Aaron Brown leading the way as Penobscot Liaison.